You can test your internet download and upload speeds from the Google Home app or Google Wifi app.

 |Megabits Per Second (Mbps)||Rating||What you can do|

-|100 Mbps and up||Blazing fast||Anything you want!
-Stream 4K videos on multiple devices, play online games with your friends, or have a video conference -- all at the same time.
-We’re talking all the crystal-clear HD cat videos your heart desires.|
+|100 Mbps and up||Blazing fast||Stream 4K videos on multiple devices, play online games with your friends, or have a video conference -- all at the same time.
+We’re talking all the crystal-clear 4K cat videos your heart desires.|

-|50 Mbps and up||Lightning fast||Stream HD video, video conferences, and online games on multiple devices at the same time.
-Sounds like a party.|
+|50 Mbps and up||Lightning fast||Stream 4K video, video conferences, and online games on multiple devices at the same time.|

 |25 Mbps and up||Pretty snappy||Reliably stream HD videos on multiple devices at the same time.|

 |13 Mbps and up||Good||Stream a few HD videos at once.
 Decent for a crowded home, but best for small households.|

 |7 Mbps and up||Ok||Stream one HD video.
 If multiple devices are streaming videos at the same time, you might run into some buffering.|